 COACHED SUMMER SESSIONS

-Every Thursday from May until the end of September we carry out track sessions at the grass track by the school on Trescobeas Road, 6:45pm sharp.
+Every Thursday from May until mid September we carry out track sessions on the grass track on Falmouth School’s Channel 4 pitch.

 Why do them?

 By regularly running at a higher effort level than is usually comfortable, you will benefit from improved aerobic capacity and better lactate usage as a fuel.
-This means you will be able to run further for longer and ultimately at a faster pace.
+This means you will be able to run faster for longer building your speed endurance.

 What is involved?